|CRE Permit LNG Offshore Terminal Jan 2005|

 BGLS is pursuing a number of options to create a diversified supply portfolio for the Lake Charles terminal.
 These include buying LNG from a variety of suppliers, including third-parties as well as BG equity LNG production, building a portfolio of LNG supply with a variety of tenures, including short-term and long-term contracts, and purchasing LNG on both a Free on Board (FOB) basis using BG’s own or acquired shipping resources, and on an ex-ship or Carriage, Insurance and Freight (CIF) basis whereby the supplier provides shipping.

 On 13 May 2003, BG announced the signing of the following two long-term

 LNG purchase arrangements:

-output of Train 2 of the Egyptian LNG project (ELNG), in which BG is a
+entire output of Train 2 of the Egyptian LNG project (ELNG), in which BG

-partner (see page 34).
-The purchase agreement will cover the entire
+is a partner (see page 34).
+The purchase agreement will cover the entire output

-operations start.
-In addition, BGLS is planning to purchase
+start.
+In addition, BGLS is planning to purchase volumes from BG’s interest

-from BG’s interest in Atlantic LNG Train 4, which is anticipated to
+in Atlantic LNG Train 4, which is anticipated to commence operations in the